We’ve all been there. Matt Warman MP has been there. You’ve done the countless hours of legwork to find the broadband deal that’s right for you.

 Broadband speeds vary from house to house, and business to business.
 We all probably know and accept that.

-But the ridiculous situation in the UK at the moment is that any broadband provider like BT, Virgin Media or TalkTalk is allowed to advertise broadband speeds that only 10 per cent of customers can receive.
+The ridiculous situation in the UK at the moment is that any broadband provider like BT, Virgin Media or TalkTalk is allowed to advertise broadband speeds that 90% of customers can’t get.

-So if you see a broadband speed of 76Mbps advertised – one of the fastest mainstream deals on the market – that means that likely only one in 10 people who buy that package will be able to get that speed.
+If you see a broadband speed of 76Mbps advertised – one of the faster mainstream deals on the market – it’s likely only one in 10 people who buy that package will be able to get that speed.

 Pushing for a better deal for consumers is Matt Warman, a Conservative MP who represents Boston and Skegness in Lincolnshire.
 He said last week that advertising around broadband speed ads is ‘akin to fraud’.